alpheios-project/alignment-editor/CODE_REVIEW_rtl-alignment.md

 ##Directionality Radio Buttons

-It's easy to miss them, and if you don't select the directionality correctly, the old reversal problem re-occurs.
-This could perhaps be remedied with a reminder within the sentence entry interface.
+It's easy to forget to select the right directionality button below your input, and if you don't select the directionality correctly, the old reversal problem re-occurs.
+This could perhaps be improved were there a strong reminder within the sentence entry interface.

 ##Single-word Interpolation